Lee Goddard .net — another boring personal homepage

 preferably using Angular, any MVC/P framework like Backbone,

-In the past nine months, I have been focusing my free time
+In the past year or so, I have been focusing my free time

-on using and improving the Perl/node/HTML5 L-systems audio, described above.
+on using and improving the Node/HTML5 L-systems audio, described above.

 a collaborative music doodling tool, a bit like the silly

 brush toy which you can see in the Zen section above.

 From the server's point of view, it's just a chat server,

 for the client is a kind of musical etchasketch.
 It does

 demonstrate the power of WebSockets and weaknesses of

 the HTML5 canvas element.
 Perhaps I'll write an article.